Third-Party Risk Assessment Best Practices

 For more information on identifying these and other risks, refer to our post on Cyber Supply Chain Risk Management (C-SCRM) Best Practices.

-In addition to cybersecurity risks, it's also crucial to monitor suppliers' financial stability, business practices and reputation.
-Financial failure, operational disruptions or negative press can have significant implications for your business, as well as environmental, social and governance (ESG) challenges such as modern slavery, bribery/corruption, and consumer protection issues.
+In addition to cybersecurity risks, monitoring suppliers' financial stability, business practices, and reputation is crucial.
+Financial failure, operational disruptions, or negative press can have significant implications for your business and environmental, social, and governance (ESG) challenges, such as modern slavery, bribery/corruption, and consumer protection issues.
 To mitigate these risks, research suppliers' business practices, raw material sourcing, and other key processes that could pose reputational or ethical concerns.
 Additionally, request reference customers and partners to gain further insight into the third party's ability to meet SLAs and other contractual obligations.

 Selecting a Monitoring Strategy

-When building a monitoring program, it's important to have a comprehensive and efficient strategy in place.
+It's important to have a comprehensive and efficient strategy when building a monitoring program.
 Many companies leverage automated vendor threat monitoring software for risk identification and scoring.
-This can help organizations efficiently gather intelligence from a variety of sources, such as open-source intelligence.
+This can help organizations efficiently gather intelligence from various sources, such as open-source intelligence.

 6. Categorize and Remediate Risks

-When assessing third-party risks, it's important to categorize them as either acceptable or unacceptable.
-Unacceptable risks will need to be addressed before working with the vendor.
-Remediating these risks can take various forms, such as requiring a security certification like SOC 2, ending relationships with fourth- and Nth-party vendors, or changing business practices that could lead to supply chain or other disruptions.
+When assessing third-party risks, it's essential to categorize them as either acceptable or unacceptable.
+Unacceptable risks must be addressed before working with the vendor.
+Remediating these risks can take various forms, such as requiring a security certification like SOC 2, ending relationships with fourth—and Nth-party vendors, or changing business practices that could lead to supply chain or other disruptions.

-Having a defined incident response strategy in place is also crucial in the event of a data breach or other disruption caused by a vendor.
+Having a defined incident response strategy is also crucial in a data breach or other disruption caused by a vendor.
 With a pre-established plan, you can significantly speed response time and minimize the impact on your organization.

 How to Start a Third-Party Risk Assessment Program

 Many companies make the mistake of using a combination of email and spreadsheets when launching an assessment program.
-This manual approach can be time-consuming and difficult to manage, especially when working with a large number of vendors.
+This manual approach can be time-consuming and challenging to manage, especially when working with many vendors.
 It also often results in limited and unreliable data.

-To launch an effective assessment program, it's recommended to consider using a vendor intelligence network, which offers access to a library of vendor risk reports based on standardized assessment data.
-Another option is to use an automated third-party risk assessment solution, which allows for greater customization and control over the assessment process.
-Alternatively, if a more hands-off approach is preferred, a managed service provider can conduct assessments on your behalf.
+To create an effective assessment program, consider using a vendor intelligence network that provides access to a library of vendor risk reports based on standardized assessment data.
+Another option is an automated third-party risk assessment solution, allowing for greater customization and control over the assessment process.
+Alternatively, a managed service provider can conduct assessments on your behalf if a more hands-off approach is preferred.

 Next Steps